tristanpenman/microcalc/README.md

 ## Overview

 This repo contains material prepared for a talk delivered in April 2019 at the Melbourne C++ Meetup.
+I've also written about [parsing mathematical expressions](http://tristanpenman.com/blog/posts/2019/03/31/parsing-mathematical-expressions/) on my blog.

 Faced with the problem of implementing a parser for arithmetic expressions, many C++ programmers would start with Flex and Bison.
 However, in this repo, we see how two alternatives, Ragel and Lemon, can be used to build a parser for simple arithmetic expressions.